tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/监控告警/智能监控/监控大盘_intl_en.md

 DBbrain allows you to customize the monitoring dashboard and link, compare, and view the monitoring data of multiple instances and metrics.
->?Currently, the monitoring dashboard is supported only for TencentDB for MySQL (excluding the Basic Edition) and TencentDB for TDSQL-C (compatible with MySQL).
+>?Currently, the monitoring dashboard is supported only for TencentDB for MySQL (excluding the Basic Edition).

 ![](https://main.qcloudimg.com/raw/99e78958c112d300aa91b28c2b1d2d40.png)